jovalle/blog4j/content/about.md

 1st-generation Dominican-American from the Gotham City depicted in Young Justice (IYKYK).

-Living in Little Santo Domingo.
+Living in Little Dominican Republic.

 ## Interests